Farbod Shokrieh - Research and Publications

 - Divisors on graphs, binomial and monomial ideals, and

 Volume 283, Issue 1, Pages 59-102, 2016.

 (with Fatemeh Mohammadi)

 Journal version, arXiv version

-- Non-Archimedean and tropical theta functions. accepted for publication in Mathematische Annalen, 2017.
+- Non-Archimedean and tropical theta functions.
+Mathematische Annalen, 2018.

 (with Tyler Foster, Joseph Rabinoff, and Alejandro Soto)